-- Plaintiffs-Defendants.
+- I.(a) Plaintiffs-Defendants.
 Enter names (last, first, middle initial) of plaintiff and defendant.
-If the plaintiff or defendant is a government agency, use I. (a) only the full name or standard abbreviations.
-If the plaintiff or defendant is an official within a government agency, identify first the agency and then the official, giving both name and title. - County of Residence.
-For each civil case filed, except U.S. plaintiff cases, enter the name of the county where the first listed plaintiff resides at (b) the time of filing.
+If the plaintiff or defendant is a government agency, use only the full name or standard abbreviations.
+If the plaintiff or defendant is an official within a government agency, identify first the agency and then the official, giving both name and title. - (b) County of Residence.
+For each civil case filed, except U.S. plaintiff cases, enter the name of the county where the first listed plaintiff resides at the time of filing.
 In U.S. plaintiff cases, enter the name of the county in which the first listed defendant resides at the time of filing.
-(NOTE: In land condemnation cases, the county of residence of the "defendant" is the location of the tract of land involved.) - Attorneys.
+(NOTE: In land condemnation cases, the county of residence of the "defendant" is the location of the tract of land involved.) - (c) Attorneys.
 Enter the firm name, address, telephone number, and attorney of record.
-If there are several attorneys, list them on an attachment, (c) noting in this section "(see attachment)". - II.
+If there are several attorneys, list them on an attachment, noting in this section "(see attachment)".

+II.
 Jurisdiction.
 The basis of jurisdiction is set forth under Rule 8(a), F.R.Cv.P., which requires that jurisdictions be shown in pleadings.
 Place an "X" in one of the boxes.
 If there is more than one basis of jurisdiction, precedence is given in the order shown below.
 United States plaintiff.
 (1) Jurisdiction based on 28 U.S.C.
 1345 and 1348.
 Suits by agencies and officers of the United States are included here.
 United States defendant.
 (2) When the plaintiff is suing the United States, its officers or agencies, place an "X" in this box.
 Federal question.
 (3) This refers to suits under 28 U.S.C.
 1331, where jurisdiction arises under the Constitution of the United States, an amendment to the Constitution, an act of Congress or a treaty of the United States.
 In cases where the U.S. is a party, the U.S. plaintiff or defendant code takes precedence, and box 1 or 2 should be marked.

 Diversity of citizenship.
 (4) This refers to suits under 28 U.S.C.
 1332, where parties are citizens of different states.
 When Box 4 is checked, the citizenship of the different parties must be checked.
-(See Section III below; NOTE: federal question actions take precedence over diversity
+(See Section III below; NOTE: federal question actions take precedence over diversity cases.)

 - III.
 Residence (citizenship) of Principal Parties.
 This section of the JS 44 is to be completed if diversity of citizenship was indicated above.
 Mark this section for each principal party. - IV.
 Nature of Suit.
 Place an "X" in the appropriate box.
-If the nature of suit cannot be determined, be sure the cause of action, in Section VI below, is sufficient to enable the deputy clerk or the statistical clerk(s) in the Administrative Office to determine the nature of suit.
-If the cause fits more than one nature of suit, select the most definitive. - V. Origin.
-Place an "X" in one of the six boxes.
+If there are multiple nature of suit codes associated with the case, pick the nature of suit code that is most applicable.
+Click here for: Nature of Suit Code Descriptions. - V. Origin.
+Place an "X" in one of the seven boxes.